A Trek to Remember

 Gosaikunda Trek

-People believe that a dip in the sacred Gosainkunda — a freshwater lake situated at an altitude of 4380 meters — wash all your sins.
-Gosainkunda is a holy destination for Hindu pilgrims all over the world.
-Every year in August, during the Janai Purnima festival, attracts many Hindu pilgrims to take a dip in the holy pond.
-The sacred pond and the vicinity, being a part of Langtang National Park, attracts Hindu Pilgrims and trekkers and adventure lovers worldwide.
+People believe that a dip in the sacred Gosainkunda — a freshwater lake situated at an altitude of 4,380 meters — washes away all your sins.
+Gosainkunda is a holy destination for Hindu pilgrims from all over the world.
+Every year in August, during the Janai Purnima festival, many Hindu pilgrims are attracted to take a dip in the holy pond.
+The sacred pond and the vicinity, being part of Langtang National Park, attract Hindu pilgrims, trekkers, and adventure lovers worldwide.
 Gosaikunda Trek is the best trekking trail for adventure seekers and nature lovers.

-There are altogether 17 ponds- Gosaikunda, Bhairavkunda, Sarswati Kunda, Kyamachho Kunda, Dudh Kunda, Rakta Kunda, Chandra Kunda, Surya Kunda, Ganesh Kunda, Batas Kunda, Lam Kunda, Ekle Kunda, Raj Kunda, Tinchuli Kunda, Nau Kunda and Jhyakunchuli Kunda — in the Gosainkunda area.
-Gosainkunda and associated lakes have been listed in the Ramsar list of wetlands.
+There are altogether 17 ponds—Gosaikunda, Bhairavkunda, Sarswati Kunda, Kyamachho Kunda, Dudh Kunda, Rakta Kunda, Chandra Kunda, Surya Kunda, Ganesh Kunda, Batas Kunda, Lam Kunda, Ekle Kunda, Raj Kunda, Tinchuli Kunda, Nau Kunda, and Jhyakunchuli Kunda—in the Gosainkunda area.
+Gosainkunda and its associated lakes have been listed in the Ramsar list of wetlands.

 My Experience

-After negotiating the valley traffic and the bends below Nagdhunga, we reached Naubise, where the road is a bit wider and comfortable.
+After negotiating the valley traffic and the bends below Nagdhunga, we reached Naubise, where the road is a bit wider and more comfortable.
 Our first stop was Galchhi, where we had our breakfast.
-After resting there for a while, we continued with our drive to Dhunche- the district headquarters of Rasuwa.
+After resting there for a while, we continued our drive to Dhunche—the district headquarters of Rasuwa.

 The trip was enjoyable.
 Talking with fellow journalists, it felt good to know that I was not the only one going to Gosainkunda for the first time.
-Our liaison officer, Mr Dangol, was with me all the way, and he was putting all his efforts to make the trip memorable.
+Our liaison officer, Mr. Dangol, was with me all the way, and he was putting in all his efforts to make the trip memorable.
 It was his seventh trip to Gosainkunda.
 He was informing us about the significant milestones along the road.
-When we reached Devighat, he reported that it was at this very place that Late King Prithvi Narayan Shah breathed his last.
+When we reached Devighat, he reported that it was at this very place that the late King Prithvi Narayan Shah breathed his last.
 We could see the statue of Prithvi Narayan Shah standing tall there.
-It felt good to be at the historically significant place.
+It felt good to be at such a historically significant place.

 Lifetime Experience